LegolasVzla/django-twitter-spark/README.md

 - [Apache Spark](https://spark.apache.org/) is a unified analytics engine for large-scale data processing.

+- [Apache Zookeeper](https://zookeeper.apache.org/) is an effort to develop and maintain an open-source server which enables highly reliable distributed coordination.

 - [PostgreSQL](https://www.postgresql.org/) is the World's Most Advanced Open Source Relational Database.

 - [Tweepy](https://www.tweepy.org/) is an easy-to-use Python library for accessing the Twitter API.